IHE/ITI.Topologies/WTF.md

 Example: Org 1.2.3 exposes two endpoints: XCA and MHD.
 One interface is an adapter over the other (not sure if we need to show both ways).
 Whether the requester calls one or the other interface, they get clinical data from the same organization / set of identities.
 We would call this a TBD (bridge? adapter?)

+Example: Org 1.2.3 exposes an XCA endpoint, and behind that endpoint is another org 4.5.6 and MHD.
+One interface is an adapter over the other (not sure if we need to show both ways).
+Whether the requester calls one or the other interface, they get clinical data from the same organization / set of identities.

 TODO:  Flesh out

 # 2 Federation Use Cases